Time-domain and Frequency-domain Signals and their Analysis: Introduction and Recapitulation

 The Fourier-Series and -Transform go back to the mathematical work of J.~Fourier at the end of the 18th century.
 This is all well documented and can be found in many textbooks \cite{bib:TFD-fouriertextbook} and on-line for example in \cite{bib:TFD-fourier}.
-Here will only summarize the qualities of the Fourier transform, which are relevant for the rest of the lecture.\\
+Here we summarize the qualities of Fourier transforms, which are relevant for the rest of the lecture.\\